jonkavana/Programming-and-Scripting-EOY-Project/README.md

         plt.title("Petal Width in cm")
         plt.xlabel("Petal_Width_cm")
         plt.ylabel("Count")
-        plt.savefig("PetalWidthHist.png")

-This as a code will print a hist of the petal length
+This as a code will print a histogram of the petal length

         plt.figure(figsize = (6, 5))
         PetalLengthHist = IrisData["petal_length"]